 Property and equipment are stated at cost less accumulated depreciation and amortization.
 Major improvements are capitalized, and minor replacements, maintenance and repairs are charged to expense as incurred.
 Depreciation and amortization are calculated on the straight-line basis over the estimated useful lives of the assets.
-Leasehold improvements are amortized over the shorter of the estimated useful lives are as follows:
+Leasehold improvements are amortized over the shorter of the estimated useful life or the lease term of the related asset.
+The estimated useful lives are as follows:

+5 to 7 years

+5 years

-Furniture and equipment Leasehold improvements Vehicles 5 to 7 years Shorter of estimated useful life or term of lease 5 years
+Shorter of estimated useful life or term of lease